rijadmaljanovic/AppointIT/README.md

  5. Run the flutter app with the following command:

-- flutter run
+- flutter run <br/>
-*Make sure you have an emulator running before using the command! adnan@gmail.com
+*Important disclaimer - Make sure you have an emulator running before using the command

 ## Login credentials:
 **Desktop**<br/>
 ```